pwalsh/openbudgets/docs/guide/features/interactions.rst

 * Only authenticated users can comment
 * In the current codebase, only Budget Items and Actual Items can have comments
 * Budgets and Actuals can (and will) agregate the comments of their children
+* Implemented with a generic foreign key, so adding Comments to new models is trivial

 Star
 ++++